gabriel-rusu/augment-aid-ml/README.md

  <img width=200px height=200px src="./assets/logo.png" alt="Project logo"></a>
 </p>

-<h3 align="center">AugmentAid</h3>
+<h3 align="center">Augment Aid</h3>

-<p align="center"> AugmentAid is a machine learning project focused on data augmentation techniques.
+<p align="center"> Augment Aid is a machine learning project focused on data augmentation techniques.
 The project aims to enhance the performance of machine learning models by artificially expanding the training dataset.
-AugmentAid can generate new, diverse examples that help improve model robustness and generalization by applying various transformations to the existing data.
+Augment Aid can generate new, diverse examples that help improve model robustness and generalization by applying various transformations to the existing data.
     <br>
 </p>